NeonGeckoCom/neon-diana-utils/README.md

 * `-p` specifies the path to the directory containing `ngi_auth_vars.yml`
 * `~/neon_diana` specifies the output path for configuration files

+##### Defining Ingress
+`diana` includes cli utilities for generating ingress definitions for non-http services.
+In general, ingress definitions will be created or updated when relevant backend services are configured, but the `diana add-tcp-service` entrypoint is also available to define these manually.
+Note that adding configuration will modify existing spec files in the configured path.

 ##### Applying Configuration to a Cluster
 `kubectl` should be configured to reference the Kubernetes cluster you are deploying to.
 If you are accessing private repositories, you will also need to configure the secret `github-auth`.
 Documentation